Your accrued miles

 White rice prepared with coconut scratch, coconut milk and raisins.

-Better known as 'Leo', Leonor is the owner of two well-known restaurants in Bogotá: "Leo" and "Misia", the first of which was recognized as the best in Colombia and one of the 50 best restaurants in Latin America, according to the 50 Best count.
-This chef from Cartagena has devoted much of her life to creating proposals based on local cuisine, reinterpreting the most traditional dishes of Colombian popular food and working hand in hand with the indigenous and Afro-Colombian communities in the vindication of gastronomic traditions as a social and economic engine through her project Funleo.
+Better known as 'Leo', Leonor is the owner of two well-known restaurants in Bogotá: Leo and Misia, the first of which was recognized as the best in Colombia and one of the 50 best restaurants in Latin America, according to the 50 Best List.
+This chef from Cartagena has devoted much of her life to creating proposals based on local cuisine.
+Through her project, Funleo, she reinterprets the most traditional dishes of Colombian popular food and works hand in hand with the indigenous and Afro-Colombian communities in the vindication of gastronomic traditions as a social and economic engine.

 This type of yuca frying, similar to a croquette, can be made with meat or cheese and is usually accompanied by a sauce called costeño serum (similar to sour cream) or a bit of spicy sauce.